Home / Orb Weavers / Wrap-Around (Dolophones conifer)

 The Web

-They have large, vertical webs, spun mostly during the night time in between trees.
+They have large, vertical webs, spun mostly during the nighttime in between trees.

-Are Wrap-Around Spiders Poisonous and Do They Bite
+Are Wrap-Around Spiders Venomous?

 Wrap Around Tree Spider